The Taste Of The Wild Dog Food Review: Tested & Evaluated 2023

 There are no senior dog formulas, which is likely because those recipes tend to be lower in protein.
 Overall, we like the variety so we’re giving this brand 3 out of 5 in this category.

 For a kibble with these ingredients, our team found the prices to be good.
-This is especially useful if, like us, you have a dog that eats a lot or if you’re feeding several dogs.
+This is especially useful if, like me, you have a dog that eats a lot or are feeding several dogs.
 This brand is cheaper than high-end dog foods, but still packs some great ingredients that tend to only be on more expensive options.

 Of course, consider this kibble is made in the US, so a big part of the cost goes to transportation.
 However, this is a mid-range food with nice ingredients, so we’re happy with the price.
-We’re giving this brand 4 out of 5 in this category.
+Our panel agreed to give this brand 4 out of 5 in this category.

 Do Not Buy If…